symphonyoss/symphony-rest-tools/docs/index.md

 of that project.
 This project provides a binary distribution with convenience scripts to allow of the ad hoc exercising of various API endpoints from the command line.

-The **symphony-rest-tools-ui** sister project provides an Eclipse based UI for this project which allows capabilities of this project to be exercised in a UI context.
+It also provides an Eclipse based UI which allows capabilities of this project to be exercised in a UI context.

 ## Architecture
 In order to facilitate the implementation of REST Tools capabilities across the command